Asset Lifecycle Management Process: Optimizing Your IT Strategy

 Once deployed, assets enter active use.
 IT teams monitor performance against SLAs and watch for issues.
 Key activities during this stage:

 - Routine operations.
-End-users and automated systems rely on the asset daily.
+End-users and systems rely on the asset daily.

 - Performance monitoring.
 Dashboards track uptime, response times, and resource consumption.